gbgabiola/100DaysOfCode/r1-log.md

 ## Day 16: June 17, Sunday
 **Today's Progress**: Continue the basicJS challenge in FCC and read the YDKJS Up and Going.
 Understanding the JS more.

+## Day 17: June 18, Monday
+**Today's Progress**: Working with the pset of cs50 and basicJS in FCC.
+Continue reading YDKJS.
+Investing more with the concepts of programming and computer science is beneficial in the long run.

 <!-- ## Day 00: Month 00, Whatday